2023 Solar Incentives Guide for Springville, UT - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Tax Exemptions: Your solar panels may qualify for exemptions on both sales and property tax.
+- Tax Exemptions: Your solar panels might qualify for both sales tax and property tax exemptions.
 Sales tax exemptions come into effect at the time of purchase.
-Property tax exemptions let you ignore the value added by your solar panels when you are calculating property taxes on your house.
+Property tax exemptions allow you to ignore the value that solar panels add when you are calculating property taxes on your house.

 Federal Solar Incentives

-When you hear the term "solar incentives," federal incentives might be the first thing that comes to mind.
-The Federal Solar Investment Tax Credit, or ITC, is probably the best-known federal solar incentive.
-The ITC offers a tax credit for a set percentage of the cost of your solar system.
+When thinking about solar incentives, federal incentives might be the first thing that comes to mind.
+The Federal Solar Investment Tax Credit, or ITC, is probably the most commonly known federal solar incentive.
+The ITC provides a tax credit for a specific percentage of your solar system's cost.

 State & Local Solar Incentives